jacegu/nervion/README.md

 end
 ```

-**Nervion will do nothing by default when network errors occurr** because it is
+Nervion will do nothing by default when network errors occur because it is
 unlikely that they are provoked by the client itself.

 ### Callback chaining